Wendy Mitman Clarke M’16

 Wendy joined Washington College in November 2012 as a staff writer for College Relations & Marketing; most recently she served as Associate Director of Communications.
 She has been instrumental in telling stories about the students, alumni, and faculty who exemplify the distinctive character of the Washington College community.
 In addition to developing editorial content for admissions publications and writing stories for the web, Wendy also works on the Washington College Magazine, serving as associate editor.

-She holds a BA in English from the University of Vermont, where she graduated with highest honors, and is studying for her master’s degree in English at WC, with a projected graduation date of spring 2016.
+She holds a BA in English from the University of Vermont, where she graduated with highest honors, and earned her master’s degree in English at WC in 2016.

 She spends as much time as possible on the water, wherever she can find it.